To say the least, choosing the platform or software to use to support your online learning environment is a major undertaking.

 WP Courseware is compatible with a variety of WordPress themes and page builders.
-They have less feature restrictions based on your page builder selections, which is a benefit over LearnDash.
+They have fewer feature restrictions based on your page builder selections, which is a benefit over LearnDash.

-Overall, they provide equal design flexibility, but WP Courseware wins since it has less restrictions when it comes to widgets, shortcodes, and adding and deleting features.
+Overall, they provide equal design flexibility, but WP Courseware wins since it has fewer restrictions when it comes to widgets, shortcodes, and adding and deleting features.

 WP Courseware vs LearnDash: E-Commerce